weirchen/Veeam-Taiwan/veeam/veeam.rst

    .. note::

     The Unattend script will disable the Windows Firewall.
+Please use Prism Console to turn off Windows Firewall on Public Network if you cannot RDP to your VeeamServer on the following steps.

 #.
 Select the *Initials*\ **-VeeamServer** VM and click **Power on**.